 What is reflux?

 Also known as GERD (gastroesophageal reflux disease), reflux is a condition in which gastric juices flow back from the stomach and into the esophagus.
-Normally the sphincter, a muscular valve at the top of the stomach, closes, which prevents acid and food refluxing back up.
+Normally, the sphincter, a muscular valve at the top of the stomach closes to prevent acid and food refluxing back up.
 This results in pain and inflammation (esophagitis).
-Over scar tissue can build up, leading to stricture, which is a narrowing or tightening of the esophagus.
+Over time, scar tissue can build up, leading to stricture, which is a narrowing or tightening of the esophagus.

 Reflux can occur in cats of all ages, although it is seen more in young cats, there is no sex predilection.